CenterForOpenScience/osf.io/README-docker-compose.md

 3. Mounting Service Code
   - By modifying the docker-compose.override.yml file you can specify the relative path to your service code directory. e.g.
+    - This makes it so your local changes will be reflected in the docker container.
+Until you do this none of your changes will have any effect.

     ```yml
     services: